svschannak/react-relative-date-input/readme.md

 # React relative date input

-Input and select for choosing an relative date in the future.
+Completely customizable input and select for choosing an relative date in the future.

 ## Example
 ![Example for react relative date input](example.png "Example for react relative date input")